 You don't have to despair.
 An old shampoo will not cause any significant damage to your hair.

 The main issue is that it will not be as efficient as before.
-Normally, it takes 2-4 years for a shampoo to expire, meaning it is a rare circumstance that it does.
+Normally, it takes 2-4 years for a shampoo to expire, meaning it is a rare circumstance.
 But it is worth paying attention to any significant changes in smell or color in your shampoo in case of expiration.

 Can I Use Two Different Shampoos at the Same Time?